NicHub/slow-motion-camera-calibration/README.md

 ## ABSTRACT

 The goal of this project is to calibrate the slow motion frame rate of a smartphone.
-14 LEDs are displaying a counter that counts from 0 to 16383 in binary.
+14 LEDs are displaying a counter that counts from 0 to 16’383 in binary.
-The counter is updated at 960 Hz by a timer.
+The counter is updated at 960 Hz by timer1 of the ATmega328P microcontroler.

 ## SETUP